Nevus Lipomatosus Superficialis With Dilated Hair Follicles

 TLDR Accurate diagnosis of NLS with dilated hair follicles is crucial to distinguish it from other conditions.

-The document described two cases of nevus lipomatosus superficialis (NLS), a rare skin anomaly, presenting with unique features of dilated hair follicles.
+The document described two cases of Nevus Lipomatosus Superficialis (NLS) with unique features of dilated hair follicles.
 Patient 1, a 20-year-old man, had soft papules and nodules on his buttock and waist, with histopathology revealing ectopic adipose tissue and cystically dilated hair follicles.
-Patient 2, a 21-year-old man, had a flesh-colored plaque on his back, with similar histopathologic findings.
-These cases highlighted the importance of differentiating NLS with dilated hair follicles from nevus comedonicus, as the latter can be associated with systemic abnormalities.
-Accurate diagnosis through histopathology was emphasized due to the clinical variability of NLS.
+Patient 2, a 21-year-old man, had a flesh-colored plaque on his lower back, with histopathology showing infiltration of adipose tissue and cystic structures in the dermis.
+The study highlighted the importance of differentiating NLS from nevus comedonicus, as the latter does not present with ectopic adipose tissue.
+Accurate diagnosis through histopathology was emphasized due to the broad variety of clinical features in NLS.